qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 see :ref:`my_anchor` for more information.

 So, reference 1 (my_anchor_) and reference 2 (:ref:`my_anchor`).
-Because the reference often displays a full caption, there is not really necessary to use the word *section*.
+Because the reference often displays a full caption, it is not really necessary to use the word *section*.
 Note that you can also use a custom caption to describe the reference: